 Rates above reflect North Carolina self-pay sessions.
 State-specific rates will be posted as licensure is approved in additional states.

 Self-pay rates as listed above.
-Pay directly through Grow Therapy or Rula at the time of session.
+Pay directly through Grow Therapy at the time of session.
 No insurance involvement required.

-I accept major insurance carriers including Aetna, Blue Cross Blue Shield, UnitedHealthcare, Cigna, and Medicare through Grow Therapy, Rula, SonderMind, and Headway.
-Different carriers live on each platform.
+I accept major insurance carriers including Aetna, Blue Cross Blue Shield, UnitedHealthcare, Cigna, and Medicare through Grow Therapy, which manages credentialing and billing across all carriers.

 If your insurance is out-of-network, I provide a superbill you can submit to your insurance for possible reimbursement under your out-of-network benefits.